Sofagate: By other politicians of the European Union

 The Italian Member of the European Parliament (MEP) Massimiliano Smeriglio initiated a signature campaign demanding Michel's resignation over the incident.
-The Spanish MEP Iratxe Garcia Perez, leader of the Progressive Alliance of Socialists and Democrats (S&D) lashed out against both Charles Michel and Erdoğan over the inferior treatment of the woman amongst the three leaders, accusing the two men of "micromachismo and rudeness".
+The Spanish MEP Iratxe Garcia Perez, leader of the Progressive Alliance of Socialists and Democrats, criticised both Charles Michel and Erdoğan over the inferior treatment of the woman amongst the three leaders, accusing the two men of "micromachismo and rudeness".
 Many other Members of the European Parliament were also said to be moved by Michel's lack of reaction to the incident, while Belgian MEP Assita Kanko asked, "Why did Michel sit down?
 Why couldn't he... look at Ms. von der Leyen and show his solidarity".
 The Dutch Member of the European Parliament Sophie in 't Veld mentioned that in a former meeting between the two EU leaders and Erdoğan, all three were seated in chairs.
 She also criticized Ursula von der Leyen for refusing to take a stand, in this and many other instances and allowing the European Commission to take a backseat to the European Council.
-Marc Angel, a MEP for Luxembourg and the Co-president of the LGTBI group in the European Parliament called on Michel to have lost the opportunity to take a stand for general equality by either giving the seat to von der Leyen or take a seat on the Sofa.
+Marc Angel, an MEP for Luxembourg and the Co-president of the LGTBI group in the European Parliament said Michel had lost the opportunity to take a stand for general equality by either giving the seat to von der Leyen or taking a seat on the sofa.

-The EU rapporteur on Turkey Nacho Sánchez Amor drew attention to the fact that several politicians of the pro-Kurdish Peoples Democratic Party (HDP), following a crackdown by the Turkish government, have lost their mandate, stating "Let's not lose focus on what seats are at stake!".
+The EU rapporteur on Turkey Nacho Sánchez Amor drew attention to the fact that several politicians of the pro-Kurdish Peoples Democratic Party, following a crackdown by the Turkish government, had lost their mandate, stating "Let's not lose focus on what seats are at stake!"

 By the civil society in Europe

-A petition by women rights associations was started demanding Charles Michel to step down due to his approach to the incident.
-Recalling that the incident took place just fifteen days after Erdogan decided to leave the Istanbul Convention aimed at preventing and combating violence against women and domestic violence in defense, they deemed Michels taking the seat as supportive of Turkeys aims in depriving women of their rights.
-Further the group alleged that Michels conformation with the situation was a sign of weakness at the time Turkey's accession to the European Union constitutes "a serious and unresolved debate".
+A petition by women's rights associations was started, demanding Charles Michel step down due to his approach to the incident.
+Recalling that the incident took place just fifteen days after Erdogan decided to leave the Istanbul Convention aimed at preventing and combating violence against women and domestic violence in defense, they deemed Michels taking the seat as supportive of Turkey's aims in depriving women of their rights.
+Further, the group alleged that Michels' conformation with the situation was a sign of weakness at a time when Turkey's accession to the European Union constituted "a serious and unresolved debate".